Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 Manchin and fossil fuels

-To win the crucial support from Manchin the bill also includes concessions to the fossil fuel industry that some environmentalists say would put the country off-track to reach climate goals.
+To win the crucial support from Manchin, the bill includes concessions to the fossil fuel industry that some environmentalists say would put the country off track to reach climate goals.

 In an interview Thursday with West Virginia news radio host Hoppy Kercheval, Manchin said provisions supporting fossil fuels were critical for him.